fairscape/fairscape_web_client/docs/instructions.md

 To package your RO-Crate:

 1. Verify the RO-Crate Path is correct.
-2. Click "Process and Package RO-Crate" to begin the packaging process.
+2. To package the RO-Crate:

 ## 9. Uploading RO-Crate